-Throughout the project area the topography is generally flat, with areas of rolling plains.
+Throughout the project area, the topography is generally flat, with areas of rolling plains.
 The vegetation is primarily uniformly low, which could cause some areas to be more susceptible to visual disruptions.
-There are watercourses (streams and rivers) in the project area that create some diversity in landscape.
+There are watercourses (streams and rivers) in the project area that create some diversity in landscape, including the Minnesota and the Mississippi Rivers.
 Rural residences and farmsteads are scattered across the project's viewshed and along rural county roads.